Skip to content

 Moving to Warp from Ghostty?
 Here's how to bring over your themes, fonts, and keybindings, plus where to find Warp's equivalents for Ghostty's native features.

-1. In Warp, open a new tab and switch to Agent Mode with ⌘+I (macOS) or Ctrl+I (Linux/Windows).
+1. In the Warp app, open a new tab and switch to Agent Mode with ⌘+I (macOS) or Ctrl+I (Linux/Windows).

 Read my Ghostty config at ~/.config/ghostty/config and any referenced theme files in ~/.config/ghostty/themes/.
 Port the equivalent settings (theme, font, keybindings, shell) into my Warp settings.toml using the modify-settings skill, and create a matching custom theme.
 Show me a diff before applying.

-3. Review the proposed diff and approve.
+3. Review the proposed diff, then approve the changes.
 Warp hot-reloads settings.toml, so changes take effect immediately.

 If you’d rather configure each setting manually through the Settings UI, the steps below cover the most common cases.

-1. Open Settings > Appearance > Themes in Warp.
+1. In the Warp app, open Settings > Appearance > Themes.

-2. Pick a built-in theme that matches your Ghostty setup, or create a custom theme by translating your Ghostty colors into a YAML theme file.
+2. Choose a built-in theme that matches your Ghostty setup, or create a custom theme by translating your Ghostty colors into a YAML theme file.

-1. In Settings > Appearance > Text, fonts, & cursor, match your Ghostty font-family and font-size values.
+1. In the Warp app, open Settings > Appearance > Text, fonts, & cursor and match your Ghostty font-family and font-size values.

-2. If you use font ligatures, ensure Ligatures is enabled.
+2. If you use font ligatures, toggle Ligatures on.

 Warp’s default keyboard shortcuts cover most Ghostty bindings.
-For custom bindings from your Ghostty keybind lines, open Settings > Keyboard shortcuts and add them manually.
+For custom bindings from your Ghostty keybind lines, open Settings > Keyboard shortcuts in the Warp app and add them manually.

 Warp detects your login shell automatically.
-To override it, go to Settings > Features > Session and pick a shell from Startup shell for new sessions.
+To override it, open Settings > Features > Session in the Warp app and choose a shell from Startup shell for new sessions.

 For prompts, choose between Warp’s native prompt (drag-and-drop context chips) or the shell prompt (PS1) if you want to keep your existing prompt configuration.

-Configure Warp’s equivalent via Settings > Features > Window > Global hotkey.
+In the Warp app, configure Warp’s equivalent from Settings > Features > Window > Global hotkey.
 See global hotkey for the full configuration.

 From GhosttyIn Warp